zeeman-effect/maiar-ai/packages/core/README.md

 2. **Decision-Making** – How the AI determines the appropriate action.
 3. **Action Execution** – Carrying out the selected operation.

 Instead of rigid workflows or monolithic agent logic, Maiar abstracts these steps into a **modular, plugin-based system**.
 Developers define **triggers** and **actions** as standalone plugins, while the core runtime dynamically handles decision-making.
-This enables a highly extensible, composable, and LLM-driven framework where new functionality can be added seamlessly.
+This enables a highly extensible, composable, and model driven framework where new functionality can be added seamlessly.

 You can read about how to use the core library in the [API Documentation](https://maiar.dev/api).